 Rob Loats

-Rob is a primary production business manager from rural Victoria.
-He has extensive experience of issues associated with natural resource and water management and skills associated with government and non-government state agency inputs and outputs.
+Rob is a past primary production business manager from rural Victoria.
+He has extensive experience of issues associated with natural resource and water management and skills associated with finance, government and non-government state agency inputs and outputs.

-Rob has a very strong affinity in habitat protection and reinstatement, environmental and recreational water allocations, and as a member of the National Fish Habitat Network continues to promote the values of fish habitat and projects that protect and restore habitat in Rivers, Creeks, Wetlands and Water Storage Reservoirs, especially woody habitat.
+Rob has a very strong affinity in habitat protection and reinstatement, environmental and recreational water allocations, and as a past member of the National Fish Habitat Network continues to promote the values of fish habitat and projects that protect and restore habitat in Rivers, Creeks, Wetlands and Water Storage Reservoirs, especially woody habitat.

 Subscribe to our mailing list